 For three years, I worked at a fully distributed startup called DOBT.
 It was my first remote job, and I really appreciated the books and guides out there1 that helped me get up to speed.

-When discussing the benefits of remote work, most of these guides talk about the lifestyle improvements.
-That makes sense, because they’re easy selling points: you can skip your commute, maintain a flexible schedule, and live anywhere you’d like.
+When discussing the benefits of remote work, most of these guides advertise the lifestyle improvements.
+That makes sense, because they’re easy selling points.
+You can skip your commute, maintain a flexible schedule, and live wherever you’d like.

-But when it comes to actually running a company, they frame the topic in terms of trade-offs and qualifiers.
-Remote: Office Not Required literally has an essay called “[It’s] still a trade-off.”
+But when it comes to actually running a company, they mostly frame it in compromises and qualifiers.
+The book Remote literally has an essay called “[It’s] still a trade-off.”
 Zapier’s guide to remote working has 22 (!) bullet points explaining how to create a “successful remote work setup.”

 I get why they strike this tone.
 If you’re coming from an office job, it’s important to know the transition to remote work might not be easy at first.
 But on the whole, this doesn’t reflect my experience.
-After leaving DOBT, I felt like remote work required fewer trade-offs than I was led to believe.
+After leaving DOBT, I felt like remote work required fewer trade-offs than I expected.

 When you ask someone about the advantages of working in an office, or why remote “just won’t work” for their team, they might say that:

-Below, I’ll walk through each advantage of an office and discuss how its absence creates an opportunity to advocate for a more resilient culture.
+Below, I dive into each of these advantages and explore how their absence creates opportunities to advocate for a more resilient culture.

 Let’s say you’re an able-bodied person who wants to talk to your colleague.
 In an office, you can just walk over to them and strike up a conversation.
 On a remote team, it’s a little more complicated.

 First, you have to write down what you want to tell them, which requires more conscious thought than talking.
 Then, you’ll need to wait for them to reply.
 If you don’t understand their initial response, you might schedule a call to clarify things and suffer through any technical issues that come up.
 When you compound this over many conversations, it can feel really cumbersome and inefficient.
-(It can also feel socially isolating, which I discuss in another section.)
+(It can also feel socially isolating, which I’ll discuss later on.)

 But less efficient communication isn’t always a bad thing.
 When your culture prioritizes impromptu verbal conversations, you’re making a few assumptions that are worth re-examining.

 But this overlooks how a productive conversation isn’t about the number of words exchanged, but rather the quality of the ideas.
-Anyone who’s sat through a boring presentation or meeting can attest to the existence of people who talk a lot without really saying anything at all.
+Anyone who’s sat through a boring presentation or meeting can attest to how people can talk a lot without really saying anything at all.

 Writing is the best way to communicate complex, structured ideas to an audience.
 It also gives you space to think about the best format for the reader to receive them.

-If someone knows their colleagues well enough, written communication can often preempt questions and tangents, making the conversation more productive overall.
+If someone knows their colleagues well enough, written communication can often preempt questions and tangents, making the conversation more efficient on balance.

-Interruptions are free.
 An open office makes it easy to disregard our need for sustained attention and focus time.
-If your culture says it’s okay to walk up to someone’s desk and interrupt their work at any time, people are going to be less productive on balance.
+If your culture says it’s okay to walk up to someone’s desk and interrupt their work at any time, people are generally going to be less productive.

 Of course, sometimes you just really need to talk through a problem or bounce ideas off a colleague.
 (Personally, that’s how I work best.)
 But if you want to do so while respecting your colleague’s focus time, you’ll have to ask them to find a slot that works with their schedule.
 That’s more friction, not less.